Field Theory via Higher Geometry I: Smooth Sets of Fields: Outlook

 For instance, the tangent bundle $TM \xrightarrow{p} M$ of a smooth manifold $M$ (itself a smooth manifold) appears now literally as the space of images of the infinitesimal interval in $M$, in that

 Proceeding along these lines, one finds a convenient and powerful realization of plenty of field-theoretic concepts in $\FormalSmoothSets$ (cf. \cite{KS17}).
-In particular, \textit{every} tangent bundle appearing in this first part of the series is in fact recovered as an example of the synthetic tangent bundle construction, with the target being instead the field space $\CF$, a subspace thereof, or the infinite jet bundle $J^\infty_M F$ (viewed as formal smooth sets).
-Similarly, the set of infinite jets of the field bundle $F\rightarrow M$ arises as sections over infinitesimal neighborhoods $\DD_p \hookrightarrow M$ of the base and, in fact, the infinite jet bundle as a (formal) smooth set arises via a natural categorical construction.
-Moreover, the perturbation theory of a local field theory $(\CF,\CL)$ around a point $\phi_0 \in \CF$ in field space may be rigorously defined and described as the \textit{actual} restriction of the Lagragrian to the infinitesimal neighborhood $\DD_{\phi_0} \hookrightarrow \CF$ of the chosen field. \\
+In particular, \textit{every} tangent bundle appearing in this first part of the series is in fact recovered as an example of the synthetic tangent bundle construction, with the target being instead the field space $\CF$, a subspace thereof, or the infinite jet bundle $J^\infty_M F$ (viewed as thickened smooth sets).
+Similarly, the set of infinite jets of the field bundle $F\rightarrow M$ arises as sections over infinitesimal neighborhoods $\DD_p \hookrightarrow M$ of the base and, in fact, the infinite jet bundle as a (thickened) smooth set arises via a natural categorical construction.
+Moreover, it should be the case that the perturbation theory of a local field theory $(\CF,\CL)$ around a point $\phi_0 \in \CF$ in field space may be rigorously defined and described as the \textit{actual} restriction of the Lagrangian to the infinitesimal neighborhood $\DD_{\phi_0} \hookrightarrow \CF$ of the chosen field. \\

 \item {\bf Supergeometry and fermionic fields.} In this vein, also fermionic supergeometry finds its natural home simply by further enlarging the ambient category of commutative algebras \eqref{EmbeddingOfSmoothManifoldsIntoCAlgOp} to that of $\mathbb{Z}/2$-graded commutative algebras, to be denoted $\mathrm{sCAlg}_{{}_{\FR}}$.
 Here we want the ``smooth functions'' on a purely odd super-space $\FR^{0\vert q}$ to be the Grassmann-algebra $\wedge^\bullet\big( (\FR^q)^\ast \big)$ on $q$ generators, and hence we may define {\it super-Cartesian spaces} to be those which constitute the following full subcategory: With the open covers of such super-Cartesian spaces defined in the same manner as before, we obtain the topos of {\it super smooth sets} This topos is the home of classical fermionic fields (cf. \cite{KonechnySchwarz98}\cite{Sachse08}).
 In particular, it is the internal hom, mapping space construction that encodes fermionic field spaces as used in the physics literature.
 Such spaces often have \textit{no underlying points} at all, and the non-trivial information is instead encoded via higher $\FR^{0|q}$-plots. \\